-The 2021B/C Bonds are not payable from any source of funds other than the Revenues and the funds pledged therefor under the Fiscal Agent Agreement.
+The 2021A Bonds are limited obligations of the City, secured by and payable solely from the Revenues and the funds pledged therefor under the Fiscal Agent Agreement.
+The 2021A Bonds are not payable from any other source of funds other than the Revenues and the funds pledged therefor under the Fiscal Agent Agreement.
 Revenues consist primarily of the proceeds of Development Special Taxes levied on certain leasehold interests in certain real property located within the District as described herein, and certain payments from tax increment available to offset the obligation of property owners in the District to pay Development Special Taxes.
-Neither the General Fund of the City nor the enterprise funds of the San Francisco Port Commission (the "Port") are liable for the payment of the principal of or interest on the 2021B/C Bonds, and neither the faith and credit of the City, the Port, the State of California or any political subdivision thereof, nor the taxing power of the City (except to the limited extent set forth in the Fiscal Agent Agreement), the State of California or any political subdivision thereof is pledged to the payment of the 2021B/C Bonds.
+Neither the General Fund of the City nor the enterprise funds of the San Francisco Port Commission (the "Port") are liable for the payment of the principal of or interest on the 2021A Bonds, and neither the faith and credit of the City, the Port, the State of California or any political subdivision thereof, nor the taxing power of the City (except to the limited extent set forth in the Fiscal Agent Agreement), the State of California or any political subdivision thereof is pledged to the payment of the 2021A Bonds.

-The 2021B/C Bonds are being offered and sold only to "Qualified Purchasers", which are defined in the Fiscal Agent Agreement as Qualified Institutional Buyers as defined in Rule 144A promulgated under the Securities Act of 1933 and institutional Accredited Investors (which consists of Accredited Investors within the meaning of Rule 501(a)(1),(2), (3) or (7) under the Securities Act of 1933).
-Pursuant to the Fiscal Agent Agreement, the 2021B/C Bonds may not be registered in the name of, or transferred to, and the Beneficial Owner cannot be, any person except a Qualified Purchaser; provided, however, that 2021B/C Bonds registered in the name of DTC or its nominee shall be deemed to comply with the Fiscal Agent Agreement so long as each beneficial owner of the 2021B/C Bonds is a Qualified Purchaser.
+The 2021A Bonds are being offered and sold only to "Qualified Institutional Buyers" as defined in Rule 144A promulgated under the Securities Act of 1933 or institutional Accredited Investors (which consists of Accredited Investors within the meaning of Rule 501(a)(1),(2), (3) or (7) under the Securities Act of 1933).
+Pursuant to the Fiscal Agent Agreement, the 2021A Bonds may not be registered in the name of, or transferred to, and the Beneficial Owner cannot be, any person except a Qualified Purchaser; provided, however, that 2021A Bonds registered in the name of DTC or its nominee shall be deemed to comply with the Fiscal Agent Agreement so long as each beneficial owner of the 2021A Bonds is a Qualified Purchaser.
 See "TRANSFER RESTRICTIONS" herein.

-The 2021B/C Bonds are offered when, as and if issued, subject to approval as to their legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, and certain other conditions.
+The 2021A Bonds are offered when, as and if issued, subject to approval as to their legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel, and certain other conditions.
 Certain legal matters will be passed upon for the City by the City Attorney, and by Norton Rose Fulbright US LLP, Los Angeles, California, as Disclosure Counsel to the City.
 Certain legal matters will be passed upon for the Underwriter by its counsel Stradling Yocca Carlson & Rauth, a Professional Corporation, Newport Beach, California, and for Seawall Lot 337 Associates, LLC by its counsel Holland & Knight, LLP, San Francisco, California.
-It is anticipated that the 2021B/C Bonds will be available for delivery through the book-entry facilities of DTC on or about November 10, 2021.
+It is anticipated that the 2021A Bonds will be available for delivery through the book-entry facilities of DTC on or about May 27, 2021.